raccoon-ncku/workshop_SIT/README.md

 * [Visual Studio Code](https://code.visualstudio.com/)

 ### Initialize Developing Environment in Rhino
-The developing environment in Rhino need to be initialized before installing Python modules.
+The developing environment in Rhino needs to be initialized before installing Python modules.
 This only needs to be done once on every computer.
 To do that, open Rhino and navigate to `Tools > PythonScript > Edit...`.
-Once the script editor shows up, the environment is successfully initialized, and Rhino could be closed.
+Once the script editor shows up, the environment is successfully initialized, and Rhino can be closed.

 ### Python and Installation

-We use `conda` to make sure we have clean, isolated environment for Python and dependencies.
+We use `conda` to make sure we have a clean, isolated environment for Python and dependencies.

 First, open `Anaconda Powershell Prompt (miniconda3)` (Windows) or `Terminal` (macOS).